 You know what to do.

-- Goofy's son (no, the other one) in the Classic Disney Short Fathers are People.
+- Pictured above, Goofy's son (no, not that one.
+The other one.) in the Classic Disney Short Fathers Are People.

 - Another Classic Disney Short The Practical Pig: A lie detector uses this on the Big Bad Wolf.